 Simply, solar panels work by absorbing the photons, thus initiating the electric current.
 Photons generate energy that strikes the solar panel's surface, where the electrons are knocked out from atoms.
-Solar panels come with smaller units known as photovoltaic cells.
+Solar panels come with smaller units known as photovoltaic cell.
 When these cells link together, they result in a solar panel.

-Photovoltaic cells are made of semiconductor materials, basically silicon.
+Solar panel photovoltaic cell are made of semiconductor materials, basically silicon.
 To work, the cells must establish an electric field that takes place when opposite charges are separated.
 This whole process is called Photovoltaic Effect.

 Solar panels are beneficial in a practical way.
 First, they offer an off-grid living.
 Meaning, you can charge your electronics (phones, tablets, laptops) or run appliances like electric stoves when camping.
 You don't need a primary electric power grid.